 7. Tranexamic Acid

 Tranexamic acid is a derivative of an amino acid called lysine.
-It’s actually prescribed by dermatologists to treat melasma.
-But it’s also available in cosmetic products in the form of serums.
+It’s available in cosmetic products in the form of serums.
 The story behind its discovery is really interesting.
 Definitely give our tranexamic acid 101 a read.

 How To Use It